Psychologists Singapore

 Frequently Asked Questions

-Videoconferencing, in particular, allows psychologists to perform psychological assessments or tests on their clients, as they can read their clients’ facial expressions and body language in real time despite not interacting with them in person.
+Videoconferencing, in particular, allows online psychologists to perform psychological assessments or tests on their clients, as they can read their clients’ facial expressions and body language in real time despite not interacting with them in person.

 You can choose a modality based on your comfort level.
 After a few sessions, if you wish to change your preferences, that is okay.
 You can communicate with your psychologist regarding your needs and preferences!

-Are psychologists regulated in Singapore?
+Are TYHO Psychologists regulated in Singapore?

 People practising as psychologists are not currently regulated in Singapore.